starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 #import "FMX_Exports.h"
 ```

 Build the project (Command-B).
 You shouldn't have any errors.
-If you failed to set a development team, select your project from the Project Navigator, select `Target`, `Signing & Capabilities`, and set a team.

 ---